CAPEC-520: Counterfeit Hardware Component Inserted During Product Assembly

 Relationships

-The table below shows the other attack patterns and high level categories that are related to this attack pattern.
+This table shows the other attack patterns and high level categories that are related to this attack pattern.
 These relationships are defined as ChildOf and ParentOf, and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as CanFollow, PeerOf, and CanAlsoBe are defined to show similar attack patterns that the user may want to explore.

 Nature